WorldWideTelescope/wwt-webgl-engine/docs/content/_index.md

 insert_anchor_links = "right"
 +++

-The [WebGL] engine of the [AAS](https://aas.org/) [WorldWide Telescope] puts essentially the entire power of the [WWT web client] in a [TypeScript] package that can be embedded in webpages or your own applications.
+The “[WebGL] engine” is the core renderer that powers the web-based forms of the [AAS](https://aas.org/) [WorldWide Telescope] software system.
+While it underpins the [WWT web client] application, it is a reusable [TypeScript] framework that can be embedded in webpages or your own applications.
 Like this!

 [WebGL]: https://www.khronos.org/webgl/
 [WorldWide Telescope]: http://www.worldwidetelescope.org/